csingleman/GitPractice/gitcheat.md

 	gitcheat.md

-nothing added to commit but untracked files present (use "git add" to track)
+nothing added to commit but untracked files present (use "git add" to track)'

-this tells us that there is a file that has not been added to git yet.
-So we add the file: git add filename
+1. This tells us that there is a file that has not been added to git yet.
+So we add the file: *git add filename*

-then we commit it to github: git commit -m "message about the commits"
+2. then we commit it to github: *git commit -m "message about the commits"*

-Push file to get it on github for the first time: git push -u origin master later pushes: git push
+3. Push file to get it on github for the first time: *git push -u origin master*
+later pushes: *git push*

-if I add more changes to the file that has been committed, I must readd then recommit the file and push again.
+1. If I add more changes to the file that has been committed, I must re-add then re-commit the file and push again.
 Once that is done, I will have a list of commits on git hub matching with the file.
-Can check the status of the file with git status
+Can check the status of the file with *git status*

-if you want to commit adn add at the same time: git commit -am "message"
+If I want to commit and add at the same time:
+*git commit -am "message"*